 Jeffrey Tauber is currently the Director/Editor of Reentry Court Solutions (RCS), an educational initiative that provides a national information website (reentrycourtsolutions.com), as well as technical assistance, training, and advisory services to the field.
 He is a pioneer in the development of court-based rehabilitation systems, spearheading the development and growth of Drug Courts and other Problem-Solving courts across the United States.
-He was the founding President of the National Association of Drug Court Professionals (NADCP,1994-2001).
-In 2008 he was elected President Emeritus of the National Association of Drug Court Professionals.
-He currently advises the NADCP Board of Directors as an “NADCP Senior Judicial Fellow”.
+He was the founding President of the National Association of Drug Court Professionals (NADCP,1994-2001), Executive Director of the National Drug Court Institute (1997-2001), and Founding Director of the International Association of Drug Court Professionals (1998-2001).
+In 2008 he was elected President Emeritus of the National Association of Drug Court Professionals For Life..

-Judge Tauber has recently completed a reentry court demonstration project, as presiding judge of the San Francisco Parole Reentry Court, sponsored by the California Administrative Office of the Courts and the California Department of Corrections and Rehabilitation.
+Judge Tauber has completed a reentry court demonstration project, as presiding judge of the San Francisco Parole Reentry Court, sponsored by the California Administrative Office of the Courts and the California Department of Corrections and Rehabilitation (2010-11).
 In 1999, he co-authored the seminal works “Reentry Drug Courts” and “Development and Implementation of Drug Court Systems” for the National Drug Court Institute, the first descriptive analysis and reference publications devoted to Reentry Court Systems.
-He continues to consult with he U.S. Department of Justice on evidence-based sentencing and reentry issues.
+He has consulted extensively with he U.S. Department of Justice on evidence-based sentencing and reentry issues.

 He has written extensively on court-ordered rehabilitation systems and drug policy, including the first Drug Court Manual published, “Drug Courts: A Judicial Manual”, (California Center for Judicial Education and Research, 1994) and “Rational Drug Policy Reform: A Resource Guide.”
 (CSPC 2001).
 More recently he has collaborated in writing “The Drug Court Judicial Benchbook” (Alexandria VA: National Drug Court Institute, 2009), and “A Proposal for a National Reentry Court Initiative: Four Policy Papers.”
 (Alexandria VA: National Association of Drug Court Professionals, 2009).